-- Device is in a tripod, pointed at a static scene containing a grey card in front of a white background - A steady (non-fluctuating) light source is illuminating the scene (though illumination uniformity isn't important).
-Don't use a fluorescent light as this introduces flicker. - The device is connected over USB to a host machine, and isn't moved or jostled during the test run.
+- Device is in a tripod, pointed at various scene setup.
+ITS test script will prompt to ask user to change scene setup before starting test in a new scene.
+See Section 2.3.1 for scene setup details. - A steady (non-fluctuating) light source is illuminating the scene (though illumination uniformity isn't important).
+Don't use a fluorescent light as this introduces flicker.

+• The device is connected over USB to a host machine, and isn't moved or jostled during the test run.